ContentWise/docker-ansible-aws/README.md

 # Docker Ansible AWS Image

-A Docker image with the following software installed:
+A Docker image for playing with Ansible with the following software installed:

 * Ansible
 * AWS Command Line Interface
 * boto
 * boto3

-and few other utility programs such as `git`, `bash` and `make` which may be required for playing with Ansible.

 ## Docker Hub